Unbeatable (film)

-Unbeatable (激戰) is a 2013 Hong Kong–Chinese sports drama film directed by Dante Lam.
-The film had its premiere at the Shanghai International Film Festival on June 18, 2013.
+Unbeatable (激戰) is a 2013 sports drama film directed by Dante Lam.
+A Hong Kong-Chinese co-production, the film had its premiere at the Shanghai International Film Festival on June 18, 2013.

 Plot

 Ching Fai (Nick Cheung) is a former boxing champion who has struggled since his glory days, having gone to prison over involvement with the Triads due to financial problems and now working as a taxi driver.
 When Triad loan sharks torch his taxi and chase him down for money he owed, Fai decides to flee to Macau to avoid them.

 In Macau, Fai accepts a job offer from an old friend to work as an assistant in a gym, while renting a room with a feisty young girl Peidan (Crystal Lee), who has been taking care of her psychologically unstable mother (Mei Ting) since her four-year-old son drowned and her husband left her for another woman.
 At the gym, Fai meets a young man, Lin Siqi (Eddie Peng) who wishes to learn Mixed Martial Arts in order to join an upcoming MMA tournament, the "Golden Rumble", which offers the winner millions of dollars - his motivation for doing so is to help out his father, a businessman who had recently lost a fortune due to a failed "flipping" deal, which has turned him into a depressed drunkard.
 Fai agrees.